hecerinc/Notes-On/finanzas/chap1.md

 ### Determining income factors

-- Demographics: Very young or very old people have the loest incomes.
+- Demographics: Very young or very old people have the lowest incomes.
 Highest earnings generally occur between the ages of 45 to 64.
 - Education: Controllable factor that significantly affects your income.
 - Where you live: Salaries vary regionally.
 It will also be higher if you live in a large metropolitan area.
 Living costs also vary throughout the country.
 - Your career.